Glossary

 Dharma

-From the Sanskrit root dhr, to uphold, sustain, to nourish, Dharma is deemed as the essential, natural law of function in the universe.
-In human affairs, dharma is most comfortably regarded as universal moral law, or more theologically as eternal righteousness and the foundation of all conduct.
-As such, it governs the correct functioning of all inner and manifest behavior.
-The results of dharma are seen in orderly and consistent personal and social conduct.
-Virtuous conduct is conformity to dharma.
+From the Sanskrit root dhr, to uphold, sustain, to nourish.
+Dharma is deemed the essential natural law of function in the universe.
+In human affairs, dharma is most comfortably regarded as universal moral law, or more theologically as eternal righteousness and the foundation of ethical and social conduct.

+(See References, The Foundation, Part I to savor the robust individual and societal contextual evolution of dharma.
 “Dharma is like a boundless ocean teeming with priceless gems.
 The deeper you dive the more treasure you find.”
-Mahatma Gandhi
+Mahatma Gandhi)

 Intuitive Mind